-Description of the Matter

-At December 31, 2021, the liability for incurred but not reported (IBNR) claim reserves, including additional case reserves (ACR) (collectively referred to as IBNR claim reserves) represented \$9,955 million of the total \$13,295 million of reserves for claims and claim expenses.
+Description of the At December 31, 2021, the liability for incurred but not reported (IBNR) claim reserves, including additional case reserves (ACR) (collectively referred to as IBNR claim reserves) represented \$9,955 million of the total \$13,295 million of reserves for claims and claim expenses.
 The IBNR claim reserves for the property segment was \$4,823 million and for the casualty and specialty segment was \$5,132 million.
-As disclosed in Notes 2 and 8 of the consolidated financial statements, reserves for claims and claim expenses represent estimates that are established by management based on actuarial and statistical projections at a given point in time, of the ultimate settlement and administration costs for unpaid claims and claim expenses arising from the insurance and reinsurance contracts the Company sells for both their casualty and specialty segment and their property segment.
+As disclosed in Notes 2 and 8 of the consolidated financial statement and special statement was also as a stabilished by meaning and the consolidated financial statement. reserves for claims and claim expenses represent estimates that are established by management based on actuarial and statistical projections at a given point in time, of the ultimate settlement and administration costs for unpaid claims and claim expenses arising from the insurance and reinsurance contracts the Company sells for both their casualty and specialty segment and their property segment.